A Classification of Modular Functors via Factorization Homology: The construction and classification of modular functors

 This is extended to the case of non-connected $T$. \end{definition}

-\begin{theorem}[Construction of modular functors] For any cyclic framed $E_2$-algebra $\cat{A}$, the functors from Definition~\ref{defthefunctorsF} yield the structure of a modular $\SurfA$-algebra $\FA$ whose restriction to $\Hbdy$ can be canonically identified with the modular extension $\widehat{\cat{A}}$ of $\cat{A}$.
+\begin{theorem}[Construction of modular functors] For any cyclic framed $E_2$-algebra $\cat{A}$, the functors from Definition~\ref{defthefunctorsF} yield the structure of a modular $\SurfA$-algebra $\FA$ whose restriction to $\Hbdy$ is canonically identified with the ansular functor $\widehat{\cat{A}}$ of $\cat{A}$.
 This modular $\SurfA$-algebra $\cat{A}$ is a modular functor if and only if $\cat{A}$ is connected. \end{theorem}

 \begin{proof} Let $T \in \Graphs$ be a corolla.
-Then for any diffeomorphism $f:\Sigma \to \Sigma'$, the triangle commutes by a canonical natural isomorphism coming from the homotopy fixed point structure $f_* \cat{O}_\Sigma \cong \cat{O}_{\Sigma'}$ of the distinguished object $\cat{O}_\Sigma$ under diffeomorphisms (this homotopy fixed point structure was recalled in Section~\ref{secprefh}).
+Then for any diffeomorphism $f:\Sigma \to \Sigma'$, the triangle commutes by a canonical natural isomorphism coming from the homotopy fixed point structure $f_* \cat{O}_\Sigma^\cat{A} \cong \cat{O}_{\Sigma'}^\cat{A}$ of the distinguished object $\cat{O}_\Sigma^\cat{A}$ under diffeomorphisms (this homotopy fixed point structure was recalled in Section~\ref{secprefh}).
 This entails that the functors $\mathfrak{F}_\cat{A}^{T,\Sigma}$ descend to the Grothendieck construction $\cat{G}_\cat{A}^\Omega(T) = \Gr \left( \SURF(T)^\op \ra{\Omega_\cat{A}} \Grpd \right)$ and yield functors $\mathfrak{F}_\cat{A} : \SurfA(T)\to \smc(I,\cat{A}^{\otimes \Legs(T)})$ because $\SurfA(T)$ is the fundamental groupoid of $\cat{G}_\cat{A}^\Omega(T)$, see \eqref{defsurfa}, and because $\smc(I,\cat{A}^{\otimes \Legs(T)})$ is just a 1-category.
 This extends in a straightforward way to the case of non-connected $T$.
 Now the functors $\mathfrak{F}_\cat{A}$ endow $\cat{A}$ with the structure of a modular $\SurfA$-algebra.
-The restriction of $\mathfrak{F}_\cat{A}$ along the map $\Hbdy \to \SurfA$ from Theorem~\ref{thmdefsurfa} sends a handlebody $H$ to $\PhiA(H)\cat{O}_{\partial H}$, which can be canonically identified with $\widehat{\cat{A}}(H)$ by Theorem~\ref{thmfhenv}.
+The restriction of $\mathfrak{F}_\cat{A}$ along the map $\Hbdy \to \SurfA$ from Theorem~\ref{thmdefsurfa} sends a handlebody $H$ to $\PhiA(H)\cat{O}_{\partial H}^\cat{A}$, which can be canonically identified with $\widehat{\cat{A}}(H)$ by Theorem~\ref{thmfhenv}.
 In other words, it agrees with the ansular functor associated to $\cat{A}$.
 By Theorem~\ref{thmdefsurfa} and~\ref{thmtrivhbdy} $\SurfA$ is an extension if and only if $\cat{A}$ is connected.
 Therefore, $(\SurfA,\mathfrak{F}_\cat{A})$ is a modular functor if and only if $\cat{A}$ is connected. \end{proof}